Michael-mag/DATABASES/README.md

       - to start mysql : $ service start mysql
       - to check if mysql is active : $service mysql status
       - to login : $mysql -h "localhost" -u "type your username here" -p hit enter and
-      - type your password and you should be connected.
+      - type your password and hit enter, you should now be connected.